 I am very fortunate that I can also write to a publishable standard, and this is what has saved my bacon; in addition to having a diversity of skills and having stuck to it for years.

 The professional photography world is in the midst of fundamental and very rapid change.

 Equipment costs have skyrocketed.
 Quality film equipment used to do a good job for decades but digital equipment is virtually worthless within just three years.

-A digital photography set-up of professional quality will cost $30,000 upwards.
+A complete digital photography set-up of professional quality will cost $25,000 upwards (including computer gear, software etc).
 Virtually all professional photographers now require a current model large capactiy computer, expensive and frequently updated software programs, premium computer screens, calibration equipment, good quality printers, the latest data recording equipment and expensive data backup hardware to ensure professional quality archiving.

 Large quantities of time and money have to be regularly expended on keeping up to date with rapid industry changes – training and re-training every time software and technology updates.

 Commercial Photography — Editorial and advertising (newspapers and magazines)

 Australia has a small population and newspapers and magazines are controlled by a tiny number of big businesses so it has always been a buyer’s market not a seller’s market.
 This will remain so for the foreseeable future.

 Editors think photographer’s costs have reduced because they are no longer buying film, whereas professional digital photography is actually more expensive for many photographers due to the upfront and ongoing investment in rapidly depreciating technology, and large amounts of time squandered on keeping up-to-date with ever-changing technology.